Milk Thistle

 Hadjod

-Traditional Support for Bone & Joint Health Hadjod (Cissus quadrangularis), also known as "Asthisamhari" in Ayurveda, is a sturdy, angular-stemmed vine native to India and tropical Asia.
+Traditional Support for Bone & Joint Health Hadjod (Cissus Quadrangularis), also known as "Asthisamhari" in Ayurveda, is a sturdy, angular-stemmed vine native to India and tropical Asia.
 Its Sanskrit name means “that which joins bones,” reflecting its traditional role in supporting musculoskeletal strength and recovery.
 Know More

 Alfalfa